-- Research for long term investigative reports on a variety of topics including: how prepared nuclear power reactors are for natural disasters, the approval process for new medical devices and prescription drugs, and how foreign powers attempt to influence US policy.
+- Researching for long-term investigative reports on a variety of topics including: how prepared nuclear power reactors are for natural disasters, the approval process for new medical devices and prescription drugs, and how foreign powers attempt to influence US policy

-- Blogs on covering relevant legal cases, legislative developments, and current events.
+- Producing short analyses covering relevant legal cases, legislative developments, and current events

 Opportunities for learning and growth:

-- Tracking and attending relevant hearings and events to deepen knowledge on POGO’s issues.
+- Track and attend relevant hearings and events to deepen knowledge on POGO issues

 - An interest in good government and a commitment to non-partisanship